parkerhawkins/Ronnie-Revolver-WIP/README.md

 This was made entirely using 6502 assembly with the NESASM3 assembler.

-It is inspired by the stardew valley minigame, Journey of the Prairie King.
+This game is inspired by the stardew valley minigame, Journey of the Prairie King.

 Controls: